streaming-university/FARC/README.md

 # Public repository for FARC (Fast Actor Conservative Critic)
 Submission for the 2nd Bandwidth Estimation Challenge at ACM MMSys 2024

+## 🥈 FARC Ranked 2nd in the final challenge

 ## Installation
 Install the required Python packages